NUCLEARxDYNAMO/Comfy-Zizu/README.md

 Second, change overwite_assets value to 1 in your config-xpui.ini.

-For later customization and tweaks of your own, feel free to pole around!
+For later customization and tweaks of your own, feel free to poke around!

 Go into your theme folder and open either :